DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_clean_db_lsn.md

     **Note:** You can also remove the Miniloan\_Service\_brm.Branch\_xx\_xx library.
 This library was created when you ran the test suite.

-You have completed the tutorial and removed the decision service files from Decision Center and the Rule Execution Server console.
+You have completed the tutorial and removed the decision service files from Decision Center and the Decision Server console.
 You now know some of the key features in Operational Decision Manager for Developers.

 [![](../images/home.jpg) **Back to table of contents**](../../README.md)